gitwalter/ai-model-evaluator/README.md

 - **🔧 Dual Prompt Support**: Use both system prompts and test prompt examples simultaneously
 - **📊 Visual Analytics**: Enhanced response visualization with charts and metrics
 - **🚀 Code Execution**: Execute AI-generated Python code directly in the UI with real-time results
-- **Future-Ready**: Designed for expansion to LangChain agents and other LLMs

 ## 📁 Project Structure